 Evaluate the impact that Climate Change may have on regional transportation facilities with an emphasis on stream crossings and improving the resiliency and reliability of the transportation system along with mitigating storm water impacts on surface transportation.
-Vulnerability assessment tools be utilized to assist in mitigating climate change impacts and to better prepare communities in improving public safety during serve weather events.
 This task is directed towards addressing both Infrastructure Condition and System Reliability national performance goals from FAST performance measures.

-- 1. Completed Draft Hazard Mitigation Plan - 2.
+- 1. Completed Hazard Mitigation Plans - 2.
 Compilation of stream crossing data

 - 1. Conduct an inventory of stream crossing facilities subject to damage due to increased flooding events associated with Climate Change. - 2.
 Coordinate with recommendations developed through the Hazard Mitigation Plan process and other related activities. - 3.
 Assist in efforts to implement Massachusetts Stream Crossing Standards and aid communities seeking financial assistance for new projects. - 4.
 Work with MassDOT and municipalities to identifying vulnerable assets and prioritize projects as part of its Climate Vulnerability Assessment. - 5.
-Participate in statewide GHG Emission regulatory efforts, perform GHG emissions analyses and tracking. - 6.
-Become proficient with FEMA's new Risk MAP program.
+Participate in statewide GHG Emission regulatory efforts, perform GHG emissions analyses and promote alternative fuel vehicles. - 6.
+Assist communities to gain access to the MVP program and participate in efforts to improve efficiency and reduce costs of culverts and bridges.